suneel-sarswat/dsam/README.md

 #How to use the coq formalization: To compile the code please run the executable shell script auction.sh

 # Coq files details: We have formalized matching at the financial exchanges.
+0. All the important results, processes and programs are extracted in Demo.v file.
+To run this file, please run auction.sh file from you terminal ($ ./auction.sh).
+This file may take 5-6 minutes.
+Once auctions.sh succesfully completed, please run coqc Demo.v .
+In sort from your terminal:

+> ./auction.sh
+> coqc Demo.v

-1. To the the main threorems for the correctness of fairness, go to the file MQFAIR.v
+1. The main lemmas for the correctness of fairness are in the file MQFAIR.v
-2. To have a look at UM process and its correctness theorems, please have a look at MQUM.v.
+2. The UM process and its correctness theorems are in MQUM.v.
 The UM process is used at the exchanges.
 3. For MM process, go to the file MQMM.v.
-4. The Bound.v file contains some combinatorial results on matchings.
+4. The Bound.v file contains combinatorial results on matchings.

 Following are some of the important obseravtios about some of the pre-conditions.